tristan-weil/ansible-role-logrotate/README.md

     logrotate_config_state: present

-    logrotate_logfile: [mandatory]      # the path to the logfile
+    logrotate_logfile: [mandatory]              # the path to the logfile (or a list of pathes if `logrotate` is used)
     logrotate_owner: [optional]                 # the owner of the new logfile
     logrotate_group: [optional]                 # the group of the new logfile
     logrotate_mode: "640"                       # the mode of the new logfile
     logrotate_archives_count: 7                 # the number of archives to keep
-    logrotate_maxsize: [optional]       # the max size of the logfile before rotation
+    logrotate_maxsize_in_bytes: [optional]      # the max size in bytes of the logfile before rotation
-    logrotate_when: weekly              # the delay before rotation (valid values are in `vars/main.yml`)
+    logrotate_when: weekly                      # the delay before rotation, see valid values are in `vars/main.yml` (or a newsyslog delay format if `newsyslog` is used)
     logrotate_compress: True                    # True|False True to compress to the archived logfile
     logrotate_mail: [optional]                  # the mail to contact after rotation
     logrotate_command: [optional]               # the command to execute after rotation

     # newsyslog specific
     logrotate_binary: False                     # True|False True if the file is in binary

     # logrotate specific
     logrotate_config_name: [mandatory]          # the config name

 The variables to configure the log rotation behaviour.